 Under the hood, JSX is transformed into standard JavaScript using tools like Babel, so browsers can interpret it seamlessly.

 JSX allows developers to write UI components in a way that closely resembles HTML, making the code more intuitive and easier to read.
 Instead of separating HTML and JavaScript into different files, JSX combines them into a single cohesive unit.
-This co-location of logic and markup simplifies the process of understanding and maintaining code, especially in large-scale applications.
+This co-location of logic and markup simplifies the process of understanding and maintaining your codebase.

 For example, compare the following: